Hussein-249/dynamic-multipage-template/README.md

 # Tests

 <div id="tests">
-This project will include both ```Jest``` for unit tests and ```Selenium``` for end-to-end testing.
+This project will include both Jest for unit tests and Selenium for end-to-end testing.
 These packages are included under devDependencies in package.json.
-Currently, only a basic database unti test has been written.
+Currently, only a basic database unit test has been written.

+I've also added Artillery as a dependency for load testing, with a spike test configured in artillery-config.yaml.
+In the application's current iteration, the
 </div>

 # Development Roadmap